 The \$500 Kings County Federation of Agriculture Bursary is awarded to a resident of Kings County, NS, entering 1st year of full-time study at NSAC.
 Selection criteria include financial need, academic performance, and contribution and participation in the agricultural industry of Kings County.
 The selection will be made by the donor.
-Applications are available from and must be received by April 30th at the following address:
+Applications are available from and must be received by April 30 at the following address:

-Kings County Federation of Agriculture Blair House Agricultural Centre Kentville, NS B4N 1J5

-Kings Mutual Insurance Scholarship
+Kings County Federation of Agriculture Blair House Agricultural Centre Kentville, NS B4N 1J5 Kings Mutual Insurance Scholarship

 In memory of Past Directors, The Kings Mutual Insurance Company awards two \$1000 scholarships to Nova Scotia students, in any year of any program of study, at the Nova Scotia Agricultural College.
-Selection criteria include: financial need, academic performance, and demonstrated interest in a career in the Agri-food industry as reflected by summer employment and/or extracurricular involvement.
+Selection criteria include: financial need, academic performance, and demonstrated interest in a career in the Agri-food industry as reflected by summer employment and/or extra-curricular involvement.
 This scholarship is not available to students receiving other scholarships totalling \$1,000 or more.
 Applications must be submitted to the NSAC Awards Office not later than September 20.

-Newfoundland and Labrador Federation of Agriculture Scholarships To encourage local students to pursue careers in the Agri-products industry, the Newfoundland and Labrador Federation Agriculture awards two of \$500 scholarships to Newfoundland students (preferably one from the East Coast and one from the West Coast) entering studies at the NSAC.
+Newfoundland and Labrador Federation of Agriculture Scholarships To encourage local students to pursue careers in the Agri-products industry, the Newfoundland and Labrador Federation of Agriculture awards two \$1000 scholarships to Newfoundland students (preferably one from the East Coast and one from the West Coast) entering studies at the NSAC.
 Selection criteria include academic performance and financial need.
-No application is required.
+Applications must be submitted to the NSAC Awards Office not later than September 20.

 Newfoundland Provincial Scholarships

 The Newfoundland government, through

 its Department of Education, awards three

 scholarships of \$1000 each to

 Newfoundland students entering a degree

 program at NSAC.
-Selection will be
+Selection will be based

-based on academic performance.
-No
+on academic performance.
+No application

-application is required.
+is required.